 By Dr. Odiraa Nwankwor

 My journey in medicine stretches across three continents and multiple cities.
-In all these, my family and I have experienced different cultures and we have been greatly enriched by those.
+In all these, my family and I have experienced different cultures, and we have been greatly enriched by those.
 I have also been enmeshed in different health systems and structures.
-Through these and my trainings, I have been molded into a global health personality, with special interest in the care of critically ill children in resource constrained environments.
+Through these and my trainings, I have been molded into a global health personality with a special interest in the care of critically ill children in resource-constrained environments.
 It is my privilege now to contribute to the improvement of health outcomes for children in my home country, Nigeria.

 For more information, view “U.S. Doctors Donate Equipment To Enugu State Teaching Hospital,” published by Channels Television on YouTube.